httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 ## Client-Cert HTTP Header Field {#header}

-In the context of a TLS terminating reverse proxy (TTRP) deployment, the proxy makes the TLS client certificate available to the backend application with the Client-Cert HTTP header field.
+In the context of a TLS terminating reverse proxy deployment, the proxy makes the TLS client certificate available to the backend application with the Client-Cert HTTP header field.
 This field contains the end-entity certificate used by the client in the TLS handshake.